matrix-org/matrix-spec-proposals/proposals/2078-homeserver-password-resets.md

-# MSC2078 - Sending Password Reset Emails via the Homeserver
+# MSC2078 - Sending Third-Party Request Tokens via the Homeserver

+This MSC proposes removing the current requirement of the identity server to send third-party request tokens, and allows homeservers to implement the functionality instead.
+These request tokens are used to verify the identity of the request auther as an owner of the third-party identity (3PID).
+This can be used for binding a 3PID to an account, or for resetting passwords via email or SMS.
+The latter is what this proposal mainly focuses on, but be aware that it allows for any task that requires requesting a token through a 3PID to be taken on by the homeserver instead of the identity server.

-This MSC proposes removing the current requirement of the identity server to send password reset tokens, and allows homeservers to implement the functionality instead.
-The intention is to put less trust in the identity server which is currently one of the most centralised components of Matrix.
-As it stands, an attacker in control of a identity server can reset a user's password if the identity server is considered trusted by that homeserver, and the user has registered at least one third-party identifier (3PID).
+The intention is to put less trust in the identity server, which is currently one of the most centralised components of Matrix.
+As it stands, an attacker in control of a identity server can reset a user's password if the identity server is considered trusted by that homeserver, and the user has registered at least one 3PID.
 This is due to the identity server currently handling the job of confirming the user's control of that identity.

-The MSC aims to simply clarify that homeservers can take on the responisibility of sending password reset tokens themselves.
+The MSC aims to simply clarify that homeservers can take on the responsibility of sending password reset tokens themselves.

 ## Proposal